mobidroid92/Fastlane-Android-Demo/README.md

 - Upload that apk to “AppCenter” with the release notes taken earlier.
 - Change the status for tickets to “Ready For QA”.
 (For this to work you have to consider your workflow on JIRA).
 - Send a msg to Microsoft Teams to let people know!

+# Let me know!
+If you have any questions or suggestion please contact me on mobidroid92@gmail.com

+# About
+Find me on LinkedIn: https://www.linkedin.com/in/mobidroid92/